ga-wdi-lessons/angular-resources/readme.md

 ## Factories (10 minutes / 0:35)

 First up, we'll convert the hardcoded data to read from an external API using a factory.
-A factory, however, is not the only way to accomplish this.
-Let's see what tools we have at our disposal.

 ### Factory